berlinplan/berlinplan.github.io/readme.md

 **Despite martial law 8,2 milions have fled Ukraine, What would be the number of Ukrainians leaving the country if martial law was not in place?**

-## Why ideological groups like IRGC, ISIS and Taliban outperform modern armies?
+## Why ideological groups like IRGC, ISIS and Al-Qaida outperform modern armies?

-Clear values and non-hierarchical structures (equality) in Ideological Groups versus Pathocratic armies which double Morals.
+Clear values and non-hierarchical structures (equality) in Ideological Groups versus Pathocratic armies with double Morals.

 #### Can a moral act be performed without clear values?